What is employee retention?

 Now that you know the importance of retaining employees, it’s time to take action.

-Here are eight employee retention strategies that will help you keep your employees happy and encourage them to stay.
+Here are 10 strategies to boost employee retention that will help you keep your employees happy and encourage them to stay.

 Frequency of listening makes a big difference, too.
-Even if you have an engagement program, asking people for their responses once a week (or even more) can boost your engagement score by as much as 10%.
+Even if you have an engagement program, asking people for their responses to employee surveys once a week (or even more) can boost your engagement score by as much as 10%.

-Asking for feedback not only makes employees feel heard and valued, it has the often highly lucrative benefit of gathering ideas to improve the entire business – not just an employee’s day-to-day life.
+Asking for feedback not only makes employees feel heard and valued, the employee data has the often highly lucrative benefit of suggesting ideas to improve the entire business – not just an employee’s day-to-day life.

 Collect and apply employee feedback with our 360-Feedback eBook: Download